veronikayurchuk/beautiful-jekyll/_posts/2016-08-14-Classes-dist-by-probs.md

 ================

 This file is written using R. Just because I love R and it is very easy to visualize any plots with ***ggplot*** library.

+The csv file is a dataframe, that we got in previous post in [Part2](ngxsns)

 ``` r
 data_to_plot = read.csv("/home/veronika/materials/cv/detection/total_classes.csv")